Ninja-Cyborg/projectmanagementspringbootapp/README.md

 # Project setup
 1. Creating Database
    Run scripts in sql_scripts folder: It will create database for employees, and setup Credentials and Roles
+   - **Don't forget to add your own database credentials in application.properties file**
 2. Install Apache Tomcat 9
 3. Port setup: the port is set to 8089 through application.properties file